scarolan/gcloud-vault-database-secrets-demo/README.md

 sudo mysql -uroot -pbananas -e 'select user,password from mysql.user;'
 ```

 Now you can demonstrate creation of a user, then revoking the lease and showing the user disappear from the MySQL server.
+You can stop here or proceed further for a more advanced demo.

-### Optional Extras
+## Advanced Demo - A Vault Enabled App and Database

-#### Show off the Vault UI
+### Step 1: Show off the Vault UI
 Log onto http://localhost:8200 in a web browser.
 Use `password` as the token to log on (you set this above in Step 2).

-#### Create a policy in the UI
+### Step 2: Create a policy in the UI
 Create a policy called `db_read_only` with the following contents:
 ```
 # Allow read only access to employees database